ben-arnold/serosurveillance-cambodia/README.md

 # serosurveillance-cambodia

-This repository includes all scripts used for the analysis and data visualization for the article:
+This repository includes the computational notebook used for the analysis and data visualization for the article:

 Arnold BF, Scobie HM, Priest JW, Lammie PJ.
 Serologic surveillance of population immunity and disease transmission. _Emerging Infectious Diseases_, 2018; https://doi.org/10.3201/eid2407.171928